 EnforcementIdeally, all employees will be respectful, accountable, and productive while working remotely.
 However, it’s also important to ensure that employees understand that the ability to work remotely is a privilege that may be revoked if it’s found that they’re not meeting expectations or deadlines.
 Creating clear guidelines and goals, and explicitly outlining consequences will help your remote team members function effectively and confidently in a virtual workplace.

 Want to learn more about creating and implementing remote work policies in your organization?
-The TPD HR team can help you effectively navigate this changing landscape, and ensure that your policies are aligned with the needs of both your business, and your remote employees.
-Contact us to discuss your remote work policy.
+For expert assistance in effectively navigating this changing landscape, and ensuring that your policies are aligned with the needs of both your business, and your remote employees, feel free to reach the professionals at TPD here, email us at email@example.com or call us at 1.888.685.3530.